Celebrate Dad with these creative Father’s Day ideas

 Play board games

-Here’s another way to tap into his competitive side, but without the risk for personal injury.
+Here’s another Father’s Day idea to tap into his competitive side, but without the risk of personal injury.
 (Sorry, he’s not 25 anymore, and you might not be either!)
-But board games exercise that all-important mental muscle, and you can pick something fun from his top category, whether it’s a strategy board game or a classic.
+Plus, board games exercise that all-important mental muscle, and you can pick something fun from his top category, whether it’s a strategy board game or a classic.
 One idea: Find out what his favorite game was growing up and see if he’s still got it.

 Get tickets to a concert